israelElad/AP2-FlightSimulator-AndroidApp-Joystick/README.md

   <img src="https://user-images.githubusercontent.com/45766976/115225227-83f29e00-a116-11eb-826a-3b7be488072f.png" width="440">
 </p>

-An Android app- Joystick, which connects to FlightGear simulator and changes the aileron and elevator values of the plane. <br/>
+A Joystick Android app which connects to FlightGear simulator and changes the aileron and elevator values of the plane. <br/>
 The app allows the user to connect to the FlightGear flight simulator and remote control an aircraft with a joystick.<br/>
 The app contains the following Activities: